Which languages are spoken in Spain?

 Published on April 27, 2020 / Updated on November 1, 2023

-Spanish, Castilian, or castellano, is the official language in Spain and spoken by a majority of people.
-But co-official languages exist and bilingualism of various degrees is common in the country.
+In Spain, Spanish is the predominant native language nearly everywhere.
+Castilian or Castellano, is the official language in the country and is spoken by the majority of people.
+However, of Spain’s sixteen autonomous communities, six have co-official languages in addition to Castilian.
+Bilingualism of various degrees, then, is common in the country.
 In addition, many people call a foreign language their mother tongue or at least speak it.
-So which are the languages most commonly spoken in Spain?
+So what other languages does Spain speak?

 Spanish is a Romance language with origins in the Castile region of the country, which is where the name Castilian or castellano comes from.
-The language as it exists today was also influenced by the Mozarabic dialect of the muslim kingdom of Toledo.
+The language as it exists today was also influenced by the Mozarabic dialect of the Muslim kingdom of Toledo.

 The co-official language in Galicia is Galician, or gallego.
-The variant Eonavian is spoken in Asturias and therefore known as Galician-Asturian.
-Approximately three million people in Spain speak Galician, which makes for 5.5 percent of the population.
+The variant Eonavian is spoken in Asturias and takes the name of Galician-Asturian.
+Approximately three million people in Spain speak Galician, which makes up 5.5% of the population.

 Occitan is a Romance language spoken in the Aran valley in Spain, where it is also called Aranese and spoken natively by less than 3,000 people.
-However, Occitan is a co-official language in all of Catalonia.
+Additionally, Occitan is a co-official language in all of Catalonia.

-The region of Occitania spreads across Southern France, Monaco, and Italy’s Occitan valleys, In Spain, it includes the Aran valley.
+The region of Occitania spreads across Southern France, Monaco and Italy’s Occitan valleys.
+In Spain, it includes the Aran valley.
 Catalan is a close relative to Occitan and was considered its dialect until the end of the 19th century.

 The different regions of the Iberian peninsula had their own languages, but without a status as official or co-official language in today’s Spain, they’re relegated to the role of the many Spanish dialects.